For this year’s campaign we’re encouraging people to cut back on processed meat, which is linked to an increased risk of bowel cancer.

 6. Use our toolkit to share the messages

-Cancer Prevention Action Week 2022 will take place on 21–27 February 2022.
-It’s an annual event where we draw awareness to cancer and cancer prevention and encourage you to take action.
+Cancer Prevention Action Week 2023 is an annual event where we raise awareness of cancer and cancer prevention, and encourage you to take action.

 Knowing what you need to do and making small, consistent changes to the lives of you and your loved ones can help you avoid preventable cancers.

 As part of Cancer Prevention Action Week 2023, we want people to actively pledge to reduce the amount of ham, bacon and sausages they eat.